NalinDalal/Leetcode/README.md

-To get started:
-first fork the repository
+Welcome
+You can contribute to this project either by adding new codes or solving similar problems in different languages.
+How to contribute?
+    1.Fork  this repository.

-now locally clone the forked repo
+    2.Clone your forked repo locally.

-add a folder by your name and add the questions and codes there, once it is done push to the remote fork you created
+    3.Add a folder by your name and add the solutions there.Stage and Commit them locally first.
+    4.Push it to your remote forked repo.

-now go to main reposity and make a pull request accordingly.
+    5.Create a pull request to the main repo.

-I promise to get it sorted by day's end
+Your work will be acknowledged as soon as possible.